Help center

 • Rolled out gradually (canary releases to catch issues early)

-• Reversible -- if an update causes problems, the device can roll back to the previous firmware
+• Reversible.
+If an update causes problems, the device can roll back to the previous firmware.

 You can check your current firmware version in the dashboard.
 Updates typically happen within 24 hours of release.

 Two-factor authentication is on our roadmap and will be available soon.
 In the meantime, we strongly recommend using a unique, strong password for your ProxyBox account.
-Our refresh token rotation system provides an additional layer of session security -- any suspicious token reuse automatically locks out all sessions.
+Our refresh token rotation system provides an additional layer of session security.
+Any suspicious token reuse automatically locks out all sessions.

 Troubleshooting